christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 In this thesis we discuss and analyse several different replication algorithms to find the one that fits our requirements for an event store.
 The contributions are:

-- A thorough discussion of consistency models and replication protocols for an edge-cloud ready event store with the capability to ingest very high throughputs.
+- A thorough discussion of consistency models and replication protocols for a distributed event store ready for the edge-cloud and capable of processing very high data throughput.
 A state-of-the-art replication protocol is then selected to handle this requirements in a future-proof way.

 - A systematic review of previous implementations of replication protocols, focusing on decisions related to consistency, dependability, levels of data replicated, and the replication protocols chosen.